-VDCI's Student Portal (cadteacher.orbund.com) provides a single point of entry for self-directed, web-based services for all current students.
+VDCI's Learning Hub (learn.vdci.edu) provides a single point of entry for self-directed, web-based services for all current students.
 Features include access to a general announcement, an option to view grades, an option to view past courses, an option to view and print course completion certificates and a way to contact the help desk.